 This program is open to all legal Iowa residents who are at least 60 years of age and have a functional need for assistance.
 Participants cannot have such a high level of care needs that they must live in a nursing home, but they must need assistance with at least two activities of daily living, such as walking, using the bathroom, dressing, or feeding oneself.
 Applicants must also require at least two services offered via this program.

-This program does not have strict, published, income limits, nor does it have published assets / resource limits.
+This program does not have strict, published, income limits, nor does it have published asset / resource limits.
 However, it is intended to assist low-income elderly persons with limited resources.
 Incomes are considered when determining if and how much to charge for ongoing assistance services.

 Some services under CMPFE are always provided free of charge, while other services may have fees associated with them.
 Typically, these fees will be determined according to a sliding scale based upon the program participant’s income.
 Benefits are specific to the individual program participant.
 The exact type and amount of services are determined during an assessment, detailed in a plan of care and can include any of the following: